cyberarm/CnC_Remastered_Collection-AI-Boost2/README.md

 -Sight range of the MCV is increased, this was needed to get the AI to find a deploy spot.
 -ChronoKillCargo set to False.
 Chronoshifting APCs or transports will not kill any passengers or cargo.

-The AI monitors what you are doing and uses this on how to react while upgrading his base.
-More Factories, Air stuff, Air defence, Naval stuff or Refineries if you have created more of this.
-Etc.
-It's totally dynamic. :-)

 ---

 Note: